skaija/susan-testing/Test/APIs/4-realtime-api/vehicle-positions/index.md

 ---

-Navigator server connects to HSL Live server (Real-time API of gigh frequency positioning) and consumes messages about vehicle locations in real-time.
+Navigator server connects to HSL Live server (Real-time API of high frequency positioning) and consumes messages about vehicle locations in real-time.
 This information is stored in memory and provided to clients requesting for it.

 The provided information can be used to draw vehicles on map.
 To draw real-time updates to the vehicle locations on map one should subscribe to mgtt (see the HSL-MQTT-API-draft link in the technologies section).

 ## API Documentation
 The api url structure follows the topic names in the HSL-MQTT-API-draft.
 See [HSL-MQTT-API-draft](https://digipalvelutehdas.hackpad.com/HSL-MQTT-API-draft) for more info.